 Once known as the navel of the world and home to the Oracle, Delphi makes a great day trip from Athens.

-I’ve been fortunate to have visited twice now, and I wouldn’t say no to a third time!
+I’ve been fortunate to have visited these important ruins twice now, and I wouldn’t say no to a third time!
+Very few archaeological sites seem to connect you with the ancient world as much as Delphi.

 There are basically two ways you can do the Delphi day trip from Athens.
 You can take an organised Athens to Delphi tour, or you can do it yourself.